-Gardening Guidelines and Expectations 2021 River Valley Area Community Gardens, Incorporated
+Gardening Guidelines and Expectations 2023 River Valley Area Community Gardens, Inc

-Welcome to the 2021 Gardening Season!
-The Board of Directors of River Valley Area Community Gardens (RVACG), wants you to have a great experience gardening.
-Please notify a Board member if you have a question or a suggestion.
-Garden Plots: Each plot must be used for the cultivation of vegetables, flowers, fruit, or herbs.
-Gardeners may not sell produce.
-Excess produce may be shared with area food pantries, friends, school kitchens, nursing homes, etc.
+Welcome to the 2023 Gardening Season!
+The Board of Directors of River Valley Area Community Gardens (RVACG), wants you to have a great and successful gardening experience.
+Please notify a Board member if you have questions.

 Plant inside the boundaries of the plot.
 Allow 1 foot on each plot border to take into consideration the growth or spread of plants being planted so that they stay within the plot boundaries and the sides are easy to mow.